 The main goal is to remove any redundancy within events, conditions, or resources in a process.
 To do so, it’s important to understand the main values and priorities among process objects.
 By having a transparent definition of priorities and what objects mostly affect positive process outcomes, we can remove redundant steps or resources.
 In addition, some scenarios within a process could be driven by repetition rather than decision-making purposes.
 Such loops that happen due to misunderstanding process capabilities should be inspected and removed.

-Taking into consideration these aspects, identifying the values and priorities of the process will result in an improved process which leads to better understanding of the process, and consequentially a more productive environment.
+Taking into consideration these aspects, identifying the values and priorities of the process will result in improvements.
+That leads to better understanding of the process, and consequentially a more productive environment.

 In most cases, the ideal process is overly simplified to be included in the organization.
 That is, a process model should always be designed according to the real capabilities of the organization.
 On the other hand, an actual process model based on event logs may seem too complex.

 So what is the solution?
 An actual process model can be refined by focusing only on the most important variants of a process.
-The scenarios that are prioritized should be the ones that occur daily and bring value to the organization.
+We should prioritize the scenarios that occur daily and bring value to the organization.

 It’s crucial to be aware of both the client’s and analyst’s perspectives while analyzing the process, because they come from different domains and perceive the process differently.
 In the end, there is no proper process understanding if there is no data-driven analysis by extracting event logs and modeling a process.

-For process analysis, we use ABBYY Timeline, a process mining tool which reconstructs the original process instances step-by-step from event logs, even if they comes from multiple sources.
+For process analysis, we use ABBYY Timeline.
+Timeline is a process mining tool which reconstructs the original process instances step-by-step from event logs, even if they come from multiple sources.
 We get fast and accurate results to interpret and act on.